Low-temperature marginal ferromagnetism explains anomalous scale-free correlations in natural flocks: Monte Carlo simulations

 FSS prescribes that for finite $L$ one should observe the following scaling form of the susceptibility \cite{privman1990finite},\

 where $f$ is an unknown scaling function.
 Therefore, we can determine the exponents $\gamma_\mathrm{mod}$ and $\nu_\mathrm{mod}$ by plotting $\chi_\mathrm{mod}L^{-\gamma_\mathrm{mod}/\nu_\mathrm{mod}}$ vs $LT^{\nu_\mathrm{mod}}$ and imposing a collapse of all the data obtained at different sizes and temperatures.
-The results of FSS are reported in Fig.\ref{critexp}: we obtain a very good FSS collapse with the following critical exponents,
+The results of FSS are reported in Fig. \ref{critexp}: we obtain a very good FSS collapse with the following critical exponents,

 Notice that the exponent $\gamma_\mathrm{mod}$ is comparable with its mean-field counterpart, and that both exponents are quite close to their standard values at the finite $T_c$ \cite{ZJ1980critexp, Holm1993critexp}.
-Notice also that these exponents imply that the growth of $\xi_\mathrm{mod}$ is much slower than $\chi_\mathrm{mod}$, namely $\xi_\mathrm{mod} \sim \chi_\mathrm{mod}^{1/2}$; this justifies the different growth rates observed in Fig.\ref{margpic}.
-The excellent FSS behaviour we find suggests that, for the marginal model, $T=0$ is indeed a true critical point.
+Notice also that these exponents imply $\xi_\mathrm{mod} \sim \chi_\mathrm{mod}^{1/2}$, namely that the growth of $\xi_\mathrm{mod}$ is much slower than that of $\chi_\mathrm{mod}$, as it can be clearly appreciated from Fig. \ref{margpic}.
+The excellent FSS behaviour we find suggests that, for the marginal model, $T=0$ behaves indeed as a true critical point.